akjmicro/dclang/README.md

   * Read/write of file:
     ```
+    var myfile
-    "test_file.txt" "w+" file-open 0 !  # save the open file ptr to slot 0
+    "test_file.txt" "w+" file-open  myfile !  # save the open file ptr to a var slot
     "Some text in my file!
 Woo-hoo!\n"
-    0 @ file-write                      # write a sentence
+    myfile @ file-write                       # write a sentence
-    0 @ file-close                      # close the file
+    myfile @ file-close                       # close the file
-    "test-file.txt" "r" file-open 0 !   # re-open for reading
+    "test-file.txt" "r" file-open myfile !    # re-open for reading
-    30 0 @ file-read print              # read 30 bytes from the file
+    30 myfile @ file-read print               # read 30 bytes from the file
     # will print: Some text in my file!
 Woo-hoo!
-    0 @ file-close                      # close the file
+    myfile @ file-close                       # close the file
     ```

 TODO:

-  * hashing/hash tables (dictionaries).
-I actually may forego this and look to hooking in sqlite3 as a general datastore instead.
+  * Hashing/hash tables (dictionaries).
+Some work on this has started in `/lib`, But there is more to do...
-  * more time functions (e.g. date, calendar stuff, etc.)
+  * More time functions (e.g. date, calendar stuff, etc.)
-  * more string functions, as needed (basic saving and typing is all we have at the moment, so I mean things like splitting, searching, etc.)
+  * More string functions, as needed (basic saving and typing is all we have at the moment, so I mean things like splitting, searching, etc.)
-  * just about everything a usuable language will need, or at least, the means for someone to hook C-libraries into this enchilada.
-  * turtle graphics for the kids!?
+  * Turtle graphics for the kids!?
+  * The `dsp.dc` lib has a good start!
+But it is growing still...this is an active area for my interests!

 There are three branches of this repo:
-  * standard ('master' branch)
+  * Standard ('master' branch)
-  * rpi-float ('rpi-flt' branch, optimized a bit for Rpi)
+  * (not active for a while) rpi-float ('rpi-flt' branch, optimized a bit for Rpi)
-  * rpi-int ('rpi-int' branch, a bit more minimal, an experiment with fixed-point integers, really)
+  * (almost dead?) rpi-int ('rpi-int' branch, a bit more minimal, an experiment with fixed-point integers, really)

+(Quasi-deprecated note about branches):
 In the standard branch, everything is on the floating-point stack only at this point.
 In the `rpi-int` branch, everything is a `long int` C-type.
 There may be separate stacks for integers in the future.
 Not sure if it's